generate-cordova-package/generate-cordova-package-0.0.x/README.md

 ### dependencies

-- find an improved tool or solution for linting with both prettier-standard & standard
+- find an improved tool or solution for linting with both prettier-standard formatter & standard eslint coding rules
 - fix or replace fs-tree to avoid need for bluebird in dependencies
 - some of the existing lib helpers should be extracted into external helper packages
 - some package dependencies and subdependencies are badly outdated